 As wireless networking becomes more common at the University of St. Thomas campus, students, faculty and staff can enjoy the benefits of on-the-go Internet and electronic mail access.

-More than 50 Access Points ( AP ) are installed throughout UST campus, including Link Lee, T.P.
-O’Rourke Hall, Welder Hall, Malloy Hall, Robertson Science Hall, Strake Hall, Tiller Hall Herzstein, Monaghan Carriage House, De La Salle House, Crooker, Guinan Hall, Anderson, and Cullen Hall.
+More than 50 Access Points (AP) are installed throughout the UST campus, including Link Lee, T.P.
+O’Rourke Hall, Welder Hall, Malloy Hall, Robertson Science Hall, Strake Hall, Tiller Hall Herzstein, Monaghan Carriage House, De La Salle House, Crooker, Guinan Hall, Anderson and Cullen Hall.
 For details see the University Wireless Map.

 Since UST’s wireless network uses industry standard protocols for signal transmission and reception, computer conforming to the IEEE 802.11 standard will work.
-The technology is relatively inexpensive, but worth the cost for cable-free networking.
+The technology is relatively inexpensive and worth the cost for cable-free networking.
 UST recommends that computers be purchased with the newer 802.11b standard that is used in IT wireless deployments.

-As more wireless technology is added, UST students, faculty and staff may find that going to a computer lab to surf the Web may be more than an option; it could be a thing of the past.
+As more wireless technology is added, UST students, faculty and staff may find that going to a computer lab to surf the Web could be a thing of the past.